 Reading Music – using a standard method book often used in schools, along with simple math fractions to help the student understand the basics of counting music, rhythm, tempo, and feel.

 Basic Drum Patterns – playing on a full drum kit I help the student understand how to take reading music basics and apply those to a drum set.
-We start by using one of the most iconic drum beats patterns – the basic “back beat”.
-This is the drum pattern that became the foundation for rock and pop music, it’s the beat that Elvis used to revolutionize rock and roll, and the beat the Beatles used to create Beatlemania and become the worlds most recognized band in history, and the “back beat” is still used to this day.
+We start by using one of the most iconic and most used drum beat patterns – the basic “back beat”.
+This is the drum pattern that became the foundation for rock and pop music, it’s the beat that Elvis used to revolutionize rock and roll, and it’s the beat the Beatles used to create Beatlemania and become the worlds most recognized band in history, and the “back beat” is still used to this day.

 Music Life Education – teach students to become well rounded players by understanding the connections that being a good player have to life in general.
 Connections that they may end up using later in life and in school.